the-turing-way/the-turing-way/book/website/welcome.md

 ## Our community

 _The Turing Way_ community is dedicated to making collaborative, reusable and transparent research "too easy not to do".
-That means investing in the socio-technical skills required to work in a team, to build something greater than the any individual person could deliver alone.
+That means investing in the socio-technical skills required to work in a team, to build something greater than what any individual person could deliver alone.

 _The Turing Way_ is: